glapa-grossklag/pylon/README.md

 However, sometimes your one-off scripts have a dependency or two.

-Python is a less-than-excellent language for managing a dependencies.
+Python is a less-than-excellent language for managing dependencies.

 `pylon` allows you to quickly and effortlessly run one-off Python scripts with dependencies.